grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

    For more information, refer to [prometheus.scrape](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/components/prometheus/prometheus.scrape/) in the Grafana Alloy documentation.

    {{< admonition type="note" >}}
-   In certain situations, the protobuf parsing changes the number formatting of the `le` labels of conventional histograms and the `quantile` labels of summaries.
+   In certain situations, the Protobuf parsing changes the number formatting of the `le` labels of conventional histograms and the `quantile` labels of summaries.
 Typically, this happens if the scraped target is instrumented with [client_golang](https://github.com/prometheus/client_golang), provided that [promhttp.HandlerOpts.EnableOpenMetrics](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus/promhttp#HandlerOpts) is set to `false`.
 In such cases, integer label values are represented as `quantile="1"` or `le="2"` omitting the zero fractional.
-   However, the protobuf parsing changes the representation to always include a fractional (following the OpenMetrics specification), so the examples above become `quantile="1.0"` and `le="2.0"` after ingestion into Prometheus, which changes the identity of the metric from what was originally ingested.
+   However, the Protobuf parsing changes the representation to always include a fractional (following the OpenMetrics specification), so the examples above become `quantile="1.0"` and `le="2.0"` after ingestion into Prometheus.
+This changes the identity of the metric from what was originally ingested.

    For more information, refer to [Feature Flags Native Histograms](https://prometheus.io/docs/prometheus/latest/feature_flags/#native-histograms) in the Prometheus documentation.
    {{< /admonition >}}